Introducing

 What it IS

 The Aloha Sustainable Materials Recycling & Fertilizer Facility (SMRFF) is a waste recycling facility under development by Simonpietri Enterprises LLC in the James Campbell Industrial Park in Kapolei, Hawaii.
-The facility will provide a solution for locally generated solid and organic wastes that are currently landfilled due to the unique challenges they present that prevent them from being recycled.
-The purpose of the facility is to divert waste from being landfilled and instead recycle it into useful products.
+The facility will provide a solution for locally generated solid and organic wastes which are currently landfilled.
+The purpose of the facility is to divert waste from being landfilled and instead recycle as much as possible into useful products.

 How it works

-We plan to accept a variety of different wastes including construction and demolition (C&D) debris, which upon receipt, would be sorted, separated and valuable materials recycled.
-The organic C&D components, like clean unpainted wood – along with tropical biomass and invasive species waste – will be converted into synthesis gas using a fluidized-bed gasification system, which will then be used to create electricity to help sustainably self-power the facility.
-The clean wood and green waste ash produced from the gasification process along with chicken manure, other wastes, will be combined to create 100% locally produced organic and potassium rich fertilizers to support Hawaii’s agricultural industry and work towards improving food security & resiliency.
+We plan to accept a variety of different wastes, including construction and demolition (C&D) debris, which upon receipt, would be sorted, separated and valuable materials recycled.
+The organic C&D components, like clean unpainted wood – along with tropical biomass and invasive species waste – will be converted into synthesis gas using a fluidized-bed gasification system, which will then be used to create electricity to help self-power the facility.
+The clean wood and green waste ash produced from the gasification process along with chicken manure and other wastes, will be combined to create 100% locally produced organic and potash fertilizers to support Hawaii’s agricultural industry and work towards improving food security & resiliency.
+The inorganic waste sorted out from the C&D debris, such as concrete and window glass, we plan to convert to recycled-material building products.
+With these efforts, we estimate we can divert about half of the C&D waste from O’ahu’s landfills, and we are always looking for innovations to divert even more.

 Crop trials & results to date

 Preliminary crop trials were conducted with the assistance of the University of Hawaii’s College of Tropical Agriculture and Human Resources (CTAHR).
-We compared the performance of 2 of our blends (Organic and K-Pop) against 2 common, commercially available products and an untreated control, using a randomized block design.
-This design was applied to 2 different short-turn crops, in 2 different locations to take into account differences in soil condition and variation of climate conditions around the island.
+We compared the performance of two of our recycled-material fertilizers (Organic blend and K-Pop potash blend) against two common commercially available products, and an untreated control, using a randomized block design.
+This design was applied to two different short-turn crops, in two different locations to take into account differences in soil condition and variation of climate conditions around the island of O’ahu.
 The null hypothesis to disprove was that our initial fertilizer blends would perform worse than commercially available substitutes.

 Cucumber Trial